Resources for Students

 Accommodations are approved on a case by case basis and are designed to address the functional limitations of the disability.
-Some accommodations that we frequently provide are:
+Some accommodations frequently provided are:

-14. May a student with a learning disability be exempt from a foreign language?
+14. May a student with a disability be exempt from a foreign language?

-It is possible for students with a learning disability to petition for a waiver.
-The decision for a waiver is made on a case-by-case basis and substitute courses are required.
-Speak with the Director of Student Accessibility and Disability Service for more information.
+Maybe.
+It is possible for students with a disability to petition for a waiver.
+The decision for a waiver is made on a case-by-case basis and substitute courses or study abroad are required.
+Contact Disability and Accessibility Services for more information.